jkeohan/rctr-9-8-20/labs/w02d01/memory_game.md

 #### App Component
 - Import the data into App.js
 - Import the `Card` Component into `App`
+- Examine the data in the `cardData.js` file
 - Iterate over the array and pass the `Card` Component the data it needs as props

 #### Bonus